-RULES of Colchester Swimming Club (“the Club”) as at 19th November 2020
+RULES of Colchester Swimming Club (“the Club”) as at 17th November 2022

-the Club shall be Colchester Swimming Club.
+the Club shall be Colchester Swimming Club

 2.1 The objects of the Club shall be the teaching, development and practice of swimming, open water and water polo for its members and shall, where appropriate, be to compete.
 In the furtherance of these objects:

 2.1.1 The Club is committed to treating everyone equally within the context of its activity and with due respect to the differences of individuals.
 It shall not apply nor endorse unlawful or unjustified discrimination, and shall act in compliance with the protections afforded by the Equality Act 2010.

 2.1.2 The Club shall implement the Swim England Equality Policy (as may be amended from time to time).

 2.2 The Club shall be affiliated to Swim England East Region, and shall adopt and conform to the rules of Swim England East Region, and to such other bodies as the Club may determine from time to time.

 2.3 The business and affairs of the Club shall at all times be conducted in accordance with the Articles, Regulations and Technical Rules of Swim England (“Swim England Regulations”) and in particular: